Neurology Residency Training Program

 - Movement disorders and cognitive disorders

-In addition, residents maintain a half-day Continuity Clinic throughout their entire residency.
+In addition, residents maintain a weekly half-day Continuity Clinic throughout their residency.

-Dr. Linda Selwa directs the EEG laboratory.
 The 6-week EEG rotation takes place during the latter half of the first year or the first half of the second year of residency training.
-During this rotation, the resident learns to perform and interpret electroencephalograms during a 2-week boot camp.
-Then, the resident spends 4 weeks on the epilepsy service managing inpatient epilepsy patients undergoing long term monitoring.
-There is also opportunity to learn more about IOM and surgical treatments for epilepsy.
+During this rotation, the resident learns to perform and interpret both outpatient electroencephalograms and long term EEG monitoring.
+There is also opportunity to learn more about intraoperative monitoring and surgical treatments for epilepsy.

 Electromyography (EMG) / Neuromuscular

-Dr. Jim Teener is the director of EMG laboratory.
-The EMG rotation is 2 months long, although it is strongly recommended that residents choose to do an additional month immediately afterwards.
+The EMG rotation is at least 2 months long, although residents are encouraged to do an additional month immediately afterwards.
 While on the Neuromuscular service, residents receive didactic and hands-on training in electrodiagnosis of disorders affecting the peripheral nervous system.
 Over the course of the rotation, the resident becomes increasingly independent and may perform more than 100 EMG studies under supervision.
-During this rotation, residents also participate in the clinical evaluation and treatment of patients with neuromuscular diseases and in the examination of nerve and muscle biopsies.
+Residents also participate in the clinical evaluation and treatment of patients with neuromuscular diseases and in the examination of nerve and muscle biopsies.

 The University of Michigan also is the home of EMG Whiz, a popular Web-based EMG training simulator for residents and fellows.